archie-rp/rs-schema-wb/docs/api/Rules.md

 ### notOptional

-Makes validation optional (meaning it can not be undefined)
+The `notOptional` method is used to make a validation rule optional, meaning it cannot be undefined.

 ```javascript
 string().notOptional()